 \423 ADVANCED PLACEMENT STATISTICS.
-The purpose of this course is to introduce students to

-\424 the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
+The purpose of this course is to introduce students to \424 the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 Students are exposed to four broad conceptual themes: exploring data, planning a study, and producing models using probability and simulation, and statistical inference.
 Students completing this course will be prepared for the Advanced Placement Statistics Exam.
 A TI-83 or TI-84 graphing calculator is required.
+This is a weighted course.

 Prerequisite: At least a C in Pre-Calculus.
+Yearlong course.

 400 AP COMPUTER SCIENCE PRINCIPLES.
 With a unique focus on creative problem solving and real-world applications, the AP Computer Science Principles course gives students the opportunity to explore several important topics of computing including Web Development, Programming, Digital Information, The Internet and Data.
 Students will use their own ideas and creativity to create artifacts of personal value including a final collaborative project.
 This course will also develop an interest in computer science that will foster further endeavors in the field.
 This course counts for math or science credit.
 This is a weighted course.
+Prerequisite: Algebra 1